06000208/handler/README.md

 # handler

-Extendable javascript handler for objects, events, and modules
+Extendable javascript handler for objects, events, and modules.
+Includes some extra features and utilities.

-Only useful for specific purposes.
-Don't force this code pattern where it doesn't make any sense.
+The "handler" part is only useful for specific purposes.
+Don't force code patterns where it doesn't make any sense.

 This is a work in progress, indicated by using major version 0.